construction worker in PPE on a mine site looking towards a haulage truck

 • High Risk Work Licence – Needed for crane operation, scaffolding, etc.

-✅ Pro Tip: Get your White Card training done before arriving in Australia — some providers offer online courses that are valid nationwide.
+Pro Tip: Get your White Card training done before arriving in Australia — many providers offer online courses valid nationwide.

 2. Trade Jobs in High Demand